chrisjamiecarter/coffee-tracker/README.md

 ## How It Works

-- **Page Display**: This project was bootstrapped via `create-react-app` and uses React to render the components of the web application.
 - **Page Display**: This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.6.
-- **State Management**: Redux is used to manage the state within the web application.
 - **API Integration**: Fetch is used to call the External API.
 - **Data Storage**: A new SQL Server database is created and the required schema is set up at run-time, or an existing database is used if previously created.
 - **Data Access**: Interaction with the database is via Entity Framework Core.